akostrik/stage_telegram_python/README.md

 <!-- TOC --><a name="the-limitations-related-to-telegram"></a>
 ## The limitations related to Telegram

 The application could not read [this channel](https://t.me/generallsvr).

 <!-- TOC --><a name="the-limitations-related-to-vue"></a>
 ## The limitations related to Vue

 The user should have a web browser compatible with [ECMAScript 5](https://www.w3schools.com/js/js_es5.asp) (for example, Internet Explorer 8 and its previous versions are not compatible with ECMAScript 5).

 <!-- TOC --><a name="other-technical-limitations"></a>
 ## Other technical limitations

-In addition to putting of a channel identifier added by user to MongoDB, `Server 3` should pass it directly to `Server 1` via `Server 3` API, in order to release `Server 1` from constant observation of the MongoDB collection.
+The application would be more performant, if `Server 3` passed a new channel identificator directly to `Server 1`, in order to release `Server 1` from constant observation of the MongoDB collection.

-Asynchrony of all MongoDB requests and OpenAI requests will be implemented.
+Asynchrony of all MongoDB requests and OpenAI requests has not been implemented.

-Installation an configuration instructions are complicated, bacause usage of docker containers for them will be implemented.
+Docker containers can save the user from the complicatied configuration.

 <!-- TOC --><a name="conceptual-limitations"></a>
 ## Conceptual limitations